 Butternut squash soup is my favorite soup to serve at Thanksgiving.
 It is easy to make the day ahead and reheats very well.
 The roasted butternut squash perfumes the whole house with a delicious aroma that will get everyone hungry!

 Some people prefer to only puree half of their soup so there are still some chunks, but I prefer to puree the whole batch so it’s silky smooth.
 Homemade crème fraîche is added after the soup is cooked and more is added for garnish.
 You can have fun garnishing this soup with roasted peanuts, chopped apple, and a sprig of fresh parsley.

 If you are undecided what you should serve as your appetizer at your Thanksgiving dinner this year, I encourage you to try this soup.
-It’s an easy dish you can make the day before, it tastes great, and an added bonus is it’s healthy for you.
-I know.
-Nobody counts calories on Thanksgiving, but eating this low calorie soup as an appetizer will give you an excuse to have two desserts instead of one.
+It’s an easy dish you can make the day before, it tastes great, and it’s healthy for you.
+Eating this low calorie soup as an appetizer will give you an excuse to have two desserts instead of one! 😊🍰

 For the Butternut Squash

 - 2 butternut squash

 - 2 tablespoons butter

 - sprinkle of salt and pepper for butternut squash

 - 1 3/4 cup yellow onion, chopped